Cơ sở kiến thức

 Crawler Settings

 This is where you can choose the user agent that you want to crawl your site.
 First, set your audit’s user agent by choosing between the mobile or desktop version of either the SemrushBot or the GoogleBot.
+You can also choose the OpenAI-Search user agent, which will check whether your website is crawlable with the new search bot.

 By default we check your site with our mobile crawling bot that helps to audit your website in the same way Google’s mobile crawler would go through your website.
 You can change the bot to Semrush desktop crawler anytime.